davidrtlake/uq-calendar/README.md

 - [x] Add teaching week.
   - [ ] Different colour for summer semester.
   - [ ] Different shades for all non teaching weeks.
+  - [ ] Small text above the number "WEEK".
 - [x] Add quick navigation section on right side.
   - [ ] Make a quick nav by teaching week.
 - [ ] Give events times if a time is in the description. (e.g. midday, 8am to 12pm, 9am)
-- [ ] Choose to display by month or teaching week.

 ## Fixes